varocarbas/accessory_java_RAW/README.md

-# accessory_java
+# accessory
-Miscellaneous resources accessorily used by most of my Java code.
+Library containing a set of miscellaneous resources accessorily used by most of my Java code.

 Required external dependencies:
 - MySQL Java connector (v.
 8.0.21).